-Sports injury & pain management clinic Pain Physicians NY in Brooklyn & NYC leading by the best rated pain management doctor Leon Reyfman provides a full range of advanced pain management treatments including massage therapy, stretching exercises, electrical nerve stimulation, IFC (Interferential current stimulation) to treat Piriformis Syndrome.
-We also offer latest cutting edge procedures: Stem Cell Therapy, Body Composition Analysis, High Tech Shockwave Therapy, groundbreaking Interstitial Laser Therapy.
+Sports injury & pain management center Pain Physicians NY in Brooklyn & NYC leading by the best rated pain management doctor Leon Reyfman provides a full range of advanced pain management treatments including Injections, PRP, and Stem Cell Therapy to treat Piriformis Syndrome.

 What is Piriformis Syndrome?